 - Add flour to saucepan and cook while stirring constantly until mixture just starts to brown, about 3 to 5 minutes.
 Gradually pour milk into mixture, whisking into a smooth sauce.
 Stir in salt and lots of pepper.
 Cook until just simmering.
 Remove sauce from heat and stir in half the shredded Gruyere or cheddar cheese until it melts.

-- Place steamed cauliflower in the prepared baking dish and pour cheese sauce over.
+- Place roasted cauliflower in the prepared baking dish and pour cheese sauce over.

 - Sprinkle cauliflower and cheese sauce with remaining Gruyere or cheddar cheese and 1/4 cup parmesan, if desired.
 Melt remaining 2 tablespoons butter and stir together with breadcrumbs and a pinch of salt.